 Ciara Ertle '17

-I first became interested in teaching English abroad when I was younger and my grandma told me about her experience teaching English in South Korea.
-It seemed like such an adventurous and fun thing to do so I was really excited to call and tell my grandma the news that I was taking a page from her book and going to live in Japan.
-I started studying Japanese at UVM because of Murakami Haruki.
-He is a world famous, modern Japanese novelist whose books I am obsessed with.
-I wanted to learn more about the language in which his books were originally written and I found Japanese to be very beautiful and interesting.
-But very soon after starting Japanese class, I was bitten by the bug of Japanese literature and language and added Asian Studies as another major to accompany the English one I was already working on.
+But very soon after starting my Japanese class, I was bitten by the bug of Japanese literature and language and added Asian Studies as another major to accompany the English one I was already working on.
 I took classes on Japanese history, literature, modern culture, language, and even other Asian religions and philosophies.
 I think I ended up taking more classes than I even needed for that major.
-I mean, as proof that I couldn’t get enough and that I am a true Japanese literature geek, my friends formed a short summer book club to read and discuss Murakami novels with our professor after graduation.
-So it was only natural that in my sophomore year I would want to apply to study abroad in Japan.
-My friend and I completed the rigorous study abroad and visa application process and soon found ourselves on a plane to Tokyo to start at Japanese university.
+As proof that I couldn’t get enough and that I was a true Japanese literature geek, my friends formed a short summer book club to read and discuss Murakami novels with our professor after graduation.
+So, it was only natural that in my sophomore year, I wanted to apply to study abroad in Japan.
+My friend and I completed the rigorous study abroad and visa application process and soon found ourselves on a plane to Tokyo to start at a Japanese university.

 Christopher Mahmood "17

 Ever since I was in middle school, I was interested in Japan, but when I first arrived at UVM in 2012, I had very different aspirations.
 However, after taking Professor Ikeda’s Japanese Popular Culture class, and meeting the other department faculty at the various events hosted by the program and Japanese House, I decided to take the plunge and change to a Japanese major.
 After taking lectures with hundreds of students who I would never really get to know, taking small classes with other Japanese learners and the amazing faculty was a wonderful experience.
-The language courses are well-paced and rewarding, and in my five years at UVM I never had more intellectually challenging and interesting courses than when I took Professor Ikeda’s Japanese Literature courses.
-There’s also a ton of opportunities to learn about Japan through classes offered in collaboration with other departments as well, such as Samurai in History and Film, offered by Professor Erik Esselstrom in the History department.
+The language courses are well-paced and rewarding, and in my five years at UVM, I never had more intellectually challenging and interesting courses than when I took Professor Ikeda’s Japanese Literature courses.
+There are also a ton of opportunities to learn about Japan through classes offered in collaboration with other departments as well, such as Samurai in History and Film, offered by Professor Erik Esselstrom in the History department.
 On top of the coursework, there were so many opportunities within the department outside of class, such as the Anime Club, Taiko Club, and all kinds of guest lecturers and community events.

 The highlight of my Japanese Program experience, however, has to be studying abroad.
 I spent one year living in a quiet corner of Tokyo, studying at Toyo University through ISEP.
 There, I had the time of my life improving my Japanese alongside students from all over the world, as well as taking classes with Japanese students.
-I even worked as a staff member at the English Community Zone, an English-only lounge for students studying English to hangout and ask questions.
+I even worked as a staff member at the English Community Zone, an English-only lounge for students studying English to hang out and ask questions.
 It was my time abroad that allowed me to put all I had learned at UVM into practice, and helped me decide to return to Japan after I graduated.
-On top of becoming much stronger in Japanese, I made tons of friends and connections for life, and learned what it’s like to actually live in Japan, not just visit as a tourist.
+On top of becoming much stronger in Japanese, I made tons of friends and connections for life and learned what it’s like to live in Japan, not just visit as a tourist.

-After I returned to UVM for my senior year, I was able to maintain my progress in Japanese through the challenging 5th year curriculum offered by the program, conducted entirely in Japanese.
-My time spent in the program came to a head when I applied for, and was accepted, as an Assistant Language Teacher (ALT) for the JET Programme, where college graduates from around the world are offered jobs teaching English across Japan.
-I now live and work as an assistant teacher for elementary school in the beautiful seaside town of Akkeshi, on the southern coast of Hokkaido.
-I use the Japanese I learned at UVM everyday, planning lessons with my homeroom teachers, or translating documents for my Board of Education at the town hall.
+After I returned to UVM for my senior year, I was able to maintain my progress in Japanese through the challenging 5th-year curriculum offered by the program, conducted entirely in Japanese.
+My time spent in the program came to a head when I applied for and was accepted, as an Assistant Language Teacher (ALT) for the JET Programme, where college graduates from around the world are offered jobs teaching English across Japan.
+I now live and work as an assistant teacher for an elementary school in the beautiful seaside town of Akkeshi, on the southern coast of Hokkaido.
+I use the Japanese I learned at UVM every day, planning lessons with my homeroom teachers, or translating documents for my Board of Education at the town hall.
 If you had told me on my first day at UVM that a few years later I would be sitting here writing this at my desk in Japan, having just watched my first year of students graduate, I’m not sure if I would have believed you.
-But, thanks to the all of the support and knowledge I gained through UVM’s Japanese Program, here we are!
+But, thanks to all of the support and knowledge I gained through UVM’s Japanese Program, here we are!

 Morgan Velba '17 – Thriving Outside the Comfort Zone